jeffbski/redux-logic/docs/api.md

 There are also built-in properties supplied to the execution hooks regardless of whether you supply any dendencies or not.
 These are merged in at runtime.

  - `getState` - the `store.getState` function is provided so logic can get access to the full state of the app.
-In the validate and transform hooks this will be the state before the reducers have updated anything for this action.
-For the process hook, the reducers should have been run (unless there are other middleware introducing async delays).
+In the `validate` and `transform` hooks this will be the state before the reducers have updated anything for this action.
+For the `process` hook, the reducers should have been run (unless there are other middleware introducing async delays).
- - `action` - in validate/transform hook this is the action that triggered the logic to run.
-In the process hook it will be the action passed on by the transform hook, or if it was falsey then the original action will be provided.
+ - `action` - in `validate/transform` hook this is the action that triggered the logic to run.
+In the `process` hook it will be the action passed on by the `transform` hook, or if it was falsey then the original action will be provided.
- - `ctx` - initially an empty object representing a shared place that you can use to pass data between the validate/transform and process hooks if you have implemented more than one of them.
-For instance if you set the `ctx.foo = { a: 1}` in your validate hook, then the process hook can read the previous value and potentially update.
+ - `ctx` - initially an empty object representing a shared place that you can use to pass data between the `validate/transform` and `process` hooks if you have implemented more than one of them.
+For instance if you set the `ctx.foo = { a: 1}` in your `validate` hook, then the `process` hook can read the previous value and potentially update.
  - `cancelled$` - an observable that emits if the logic is cancelled.
 This osbservable will also complete when the hooks have finished, regardless of whether it was cancelled.
 Subscribing to the cancelled$.next allows you to respond to a cancellation performing any additional cleanup that you need to do.
 For instance if you had a long running web socket connection, you might close it.
-Normally you won't need to use this unless you are using a long running connection that you need to close from your end.
+Normally you won't need to use this unless there is something you need to close from your end.
 Even without using `cancelled$` future dispatching is stopped, so use of this is only necessary for cleanup or termination of resources you created.

 ### allow, reject, next - optional second argument options

-allow, reject, and next all support an optional second argument `options` which can change its operation.
+`allow`, `reject`, and `next` all support an optional second argument `options` which can change its operation.

-By default the second argument defaults to: `{ useDispatch: 'auto' }`.
+By default the second argument, `options`, defaults to: `{ useDispatch: 'auto' }`.

-For most use cases this is the appropriate setting, it basically checks to see if the action type of the new action provided to allow, reject, or next has the same action type of the original action.
-If it matches the original then the allow, reject, or next call will pass the action down to the next logic or middleware.
+For most use cases this is the appropriate setting, it basically checks to see if the action type of the new action provided to `allow`, `reject`, or `next` has the same action type of the original action.
+If it matches the original then the `allow`, `reject`, or `next` call will pass the action down to the next logic or middleware.

 If the action type was different then it will instead perform a dispatch.
 Most likely if the action type was changed then it really needs to go back to dispatch starting at the top so all middleware and any other logic have an opportunity to see it before going down the chain to the reducers.
-If the action type was the same then most likely we want to just let it continue down the stack (otherwise we'd have to be careful not to create a loop).
+If the action type was the same then most likely we want to just let it continue down the stack (otherwise if we force it to dispatch, we better be careful not to create a loop).

-If you want to force a dispatch, you may provide as your options `{ useDispatch: true }`, so your all would look like `allow(action, { useDispatch: true })` or similarly for reject or next.
+If you want to force a dispatch, you may provide as your options `{ useDispatch: true }`, for example: `allow(action, { useDispatch: true })` or similarly for reject or next.

-Alternatively if you want to force a next call instead `{ useDispatch: false }`, just note that in doing so previous logic and middleware won't have another opportunity to see this action.
+Alternatively if you just want to force the action being passed down (not dispatched regardless of type) use `{ useDispatch: false }`, just note that in doing so previous logic and middleware won't have another opportunity to see this action.

 In most situations the default options `{ useDefault: 'auto' }` is the proper choice.

 ### dispatch - optional second argument options - multi-dispatching

-The `process`'s dispatch function accepts a second options argument which changes its behavior slightly.
+The `process`'s `dispatch` function accepts a second `options` argument which changes its behavior slightly.
 It defaults to `{ allowMore: false }`.

-The `allowMore` option controls whether dispatch will complete or not after being called.
-By default, allowMore is set to false so that means that process is only expecting to be called exactly one time, typically with its results on success or the failure if it errored.
+The `allowMore` option controls whether `dispatch` will complete our underlying wrapping observable after being called.
+By default, allowMore is set to false so that means that `process` is only expecting to be called exactly one time, typically with its results on success or the failure if it errored.
 Thus it will complete the underlying wrapping observable after dispatch is called.
 If the logic decided it didn't want to dispatch anything it should be called empty like `dispatch()`.

-If dispatch was given an observable then the underlying wrapping observable will stay alive until the dispatched observable completes.
+If you dispatch an observable instead of an action, then the underlying wrapping observable will stay alive until the dispatched observable completes.
 So dispatching an observable allows long running subscription type dispatching regardles of using allowMore.
+Process will dispatch each value that comes from the observable continuing until it completes.

 If you don't want to deal with creating observables of your own, the allowMore option allows you to perform multiple dispatch as well.
-Set `{ allowMore: true }` to keep open the dispatching until you are ready to complete, then call dispatch one final time with allowMore: false or just using the default options `dispatch(action)` or `dispatch()`.
+Set `{ allowMore: true }` to keep open the dispatching until you are ready to complete, then call `dispatch` one final time with `{allowMore: false}` or just using the default options `dispatch(action)` or `dispatch()`.

 An example of performing multiple dispatches without using an observable: